Freiling87/CCU/CCU/Scratchpad.md

 	Except garbage cans
 ###				C	Redo Pre-Build events
 Pull RL FROM plugins rather than copying TO it.
-###				C	Big Quest Mandatory
-	CL - Big Quest Mandatory doesn't work with Werewolf, either form.
-	NOTE: game did NOT do the red text to warn bq incomplete, which is a clue.
-He verified that this works on any floor.
 ###				C	Language
 Says "I can't speak English" but the other NPC's language is Goryllian (tried interact)
 ###				C	Random Teleport gives Yellow Name